ryenus/hsqldb/trunk/testrun/sqltool/README.txt

 ************************************************************

-PORTABILITY (or lack thereof)

-    At this time, you need to have a Bash shell to run this script, so you'll need a UNIX variant, Cygwin, etc.
-    When I have time, I'll port the test runner script "runtests.bash" to Java so that the tests will run on any Java platform.
-    If you have time and the Java skills to port it now-- please contact me ASAP:  blaine.simpson@admc.com
-    (BTW, it will take considerable effort to just port the existing behavior from Bash to Perl, but the real difficultiy would be to improve the run-time by not invoking a new JVM for each test run.
-    Specifically, Java uses a very closed design for providing stdin, stdout, stderr, and one can't open and close these pipes at will, as we do in the Bash script).

 HOW TO RUN

-    Typical usage (executes all tests):
+    Typical usage (executes all tests).
+From UNIX:

         cd .../testrun/sqltool
         ./runtests.bash

+    or from Windows:

+        cd .../testrun/sqltool
+        runtests

-    Run tests on any SQL files:
+    Run tests on any subset of SQL files:

+        cd .../testrun/sqltool
-        .../testrun/sqltool/runtests.bash file1.sql file2.sql...
+        .../testrun/sqltool/runtests.bash file1.sql file2.nsql...
+    or
+        cd .../testrun/sqltool
+        .../testrun/sqltool/runtests file1.sql file2.nsql...

+    If you have Grooy installed, you can run tests on SQL files that reside
+    anywhere:

+        groovy .../testrun/sqltool/runtests.groovy file1.sql file2.nsql...

     If there are any test failures, the failed SQL scripts will be listed at the end of the results.
-To get details about the failure, run runtests.bash with just one of the failed SQL scripts at a time, and with the Verbose option, like
+To get details about the failure, re-run the same command with just one of the failed SQL scripts at a time, and with the Verbose option, like

         ./runtests.bash -v failedscript.sql
+    or
+        runtests -v failedscript.sql
+    or
+        groovy .../testrun/sqltool/runtests.groovy -v failedscript.sql

     To see all available invocation methods:

         ./runtests.bash -h
+    or
+        runtests -h

 FILE NAMING AND ASCII/BINARY CONVENTIONS